Dec 18, 2025

 Grievance Record - A file shall be maintained by the grievance officer that shall include documentation pertaining to all stages of a grievance.
 The director of Human Resources will be the custodian of the grievance record.
 The grievance record shall be treated as confidential, subject to applicable law.
 In particular, whether a grievance record is subject to disclosure under the Arkansas Freedom of Information Act shall be determined on a case-by-case basis consistent with governing law.
 The record will be retained based on state guidelines.

-E.7.2.2 Matters Excluded from the Grievance Procedure.
+E.7.2.2 Matters Excluded from the Grievance Procedure

-Matters excluded from the Grievance Procedure are complaints related to wages and salaries; falsification of application materials; retrenchment of employees; matters involving reappointment, performance evaluation, and promotion that do not concern a claimed failure by the university to follow established policy; job classifications; job assignments; verbal warnings (since no punitive action is taken); staff termination with 30 days’ notice or within probationary period; contractual terminations following policy; and university policies.
+Matters excluded from the Grievance Procedure are complaints related to wages and salaries; falsification of application materials; retrenchment of employees; matters involving reappointment, performance evaluation, and promotion that do not concern a claimed failure by the university to follow established policy; job classifications; job assignments; verbal warnings (since no punitive action is taken); staff termination with 30 days’ notice or within probationary period; contractual terminations following policy; termination for cause; and university policies.

 Matters involving illegal harassment/discrimination including sexual harassment, race, creed, color, national origin, age, gender, religion, veteran status, gender identity, or disability should be addressed to the director of Human Resources and are initially excluded from the Grievance Procedure.
-See Section E.2.8.24 Discrimination and Harassment not Covered Under Title IX Policy, for more information on this process.
+See E.2.8.24 Discrimination and Harassment not Covered Under Title IX Policy, for more information on this process.
 If either party is not satisfied with the resolution process regarding harassment/ discrimination claims, they may follow up on the matter through the university’s formal grievance procedure.

-E.7.2.3 Timelines.
+E.7.2.3 Timelines

 All disputes, excluding discharge, must begin at the first step within 15 working days of the incident/event that gave rise to the grievance or of the date the employee became aware of the incident/event that gave rise to the grievance.
 Disputes concerning an employee’s dismissal from employment will begin at the first step within 10 working days of dismissal from employment and will then advance to the step applicable, eliminating the dismissing supervisor from the grievance process.
 This does not apply to tenured faculty.